 Block Description

 HDB+ +Standalone JAVA application designed to monitor signals coming from HDB++.
 It has been written using

 r Swing and needs a JVM higher than 1.7.0.
 More information.

 HDB+ +Standalone JAVA application that allows interaction with the configuration manager in order to add, modify,

 Con- move or delete an attribute from the archiving system

 fig-

 ura-

 tion

 +Standalone JAVA application that visualizes both the status of all the archiver device servers and the overall

 Di- archiving system

 ag-

 nos-

 tic

 -Specific Database devoted to storing attribute values.
 It can be either Mysql or Cassandra for the moment.

-ing

-DB
+ing DB

-Tango Tango database where every property and configuration of the Tango control framework is stored
+Tango database where every property and configuration of the Tango control framework is stored

-Con-
+Tango Con- rango database where every property and configuration of the rango control framework is stored

 fig-

 ura-

+tion

-tion DB
+DB

-or The EventSubscriber TANCO device server or Archiver is the erchiving system engine.
-On turnical years
+reThe EventSubscriber TANGO device server, or Archiver, is the archiving system engine.
+On typical usage,

-Archiv reThe EventSubscriber TANGO device server, or Archiver, is the archiving system engine.
-On typical usage, it will subscribe to archive events on request by the ConfigurationManager device.
-The EventSubscriber is designed to start archiving all the already configured Attributes, even if the ConfigurationManager is not running.
+7 Hem it will subscribe to archive events on request by the ConfigurationManager device.
+The EventSubscriber is

+designed to start archiving all the already configured Attributes, even if the ConfigurationManager is not running.
 Moreover, being a TANGO device, the EventSubscriber configuration can be managed with Jive.

-The list of Attributes to be gathered by each EventSubscriber is stored in the AttributeList Property of the EventSubscriber device.
+The list of Attributes to be gathered by each EventSubscriber is stored in the AttributeList Property of the

+EventSubscriber device.

 De- Generic Device server that contains one or more devices that needs to archive one or more attributes

-vice
+vice Seneral Bernet server that contains one of more devices that needs to dremite one of more attributes

 Server

 i

 Con- Device server that assists in adding, modifying, moving, deleting multiple attributes in the archiving system

 figu- using the Configuration Manager.

 rator

 Server

 Con- Device server that assists in adding, modifying, moving, deleting an Attribute to/from the archiving system

 fig-

 ura-

 tion

 Man-

 ager